phreeza/manuscript_axon_potentials/doc/manuscript.md

 estimate of the axonal conduction velocity in this nucleus [@McColgan2014Functional] gave a confidence bound of 0.4-6 m/s .
 Toward the edges (< 100 and > 1400\ µm), the amplitude decays.
-In the central region (400-1200\ µm recording depth, a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
+In the central region (400-1200\ µm recording depth), a systematic shift in delay can be observed, while the response seems to be stationary in the more dorsal and ventral electrodes.
 The delay increases from ventral to dorsal, which is consistent with the anatomy for contralateral stimulation.
 All these aspects of the data